aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module2-genai-components/index.en.md

 - **Dynamic Configuration**: See how Helm templates enable flexible deployments
 - **Automatic Integration**: Learn how components discover and connect to each other
-- **Production Patterns**: Understand resource management, ingress, and security
+- **Scalable Patterns**: Understand resource management, ingress, and security
 - **Hands-on Practice**: Add new models and explore observability features

 ## Module Sections